Coping with bowel cancer

 Surgery for bowel cancer may cause scarring.
 It can be especially difficult if you need to have a colostomy or ileostomy.
 You will then need support to help you learn how to deal with it.
 These body changes can affect your self esteem and the way you relate to other people, especially close family and friends.
 There is information about coping with a stoma in this section.

 After bowel surgery or radiotherapy you may have loose stools or diarrhoea for some time.
 Diarrhoea is more likely if you have had a large part of your bowel removed.
 You may also have diarrhoea alternating with constipation.
-Your doctor or nurse can advise you on managing any changes in your bowel habits.
-There is also detailed information about coping with diarrhoea in our coping with cancer section.
+Your doctor or specialist nurse can advise you on managing any changes in your bowel habits.
+We have information about coping with diarrhoea.

 You may find that you need to change your diet to help your bowel work as normally as possible.
 There is information about diet after bowel cancer in this section.